-Improving credit scores can help you get better terms from your vendors or more easily secure a business loan for expansion.
-However, if you’ve struggled with paying bills on time or even had to file business bankruptcy, you may need professional credit counseling services to fix business credit for securing business loans.
+Building business credit scores can help you get better terms from your vendors or more easily secure a business loan for expansion.
+However, if you’ve had to ask “how to fix my poor business credit,” struggled with paying bills on time, or filed for business bankruptcy, you may need professional credit counseling services to improve your credit scores for new business loans.

-If you’re a new business, or if you’re recovering from some financial hardships that have negatively affected your business credit, then you may need to start small.
+If you’re a new business or recovering from some financial hardships that have negatively affected building your business credit, you may need to start small when obtaining business credit.
 Vendors may be unwilling to extend credit unless you put down a deposit or may only take cash on delivery.
 To build your business score and fix business credit, make sure to make your payments on time and early, if possible.
-You may also wish to revisit your revolving open lines of credit, reducing them when possible.
+You may also wish to revisit your revolving open lines of credit, reducing them.